Patented ~ Tested ~ Approved™

-A Hybrid® Fastener—that is, an especially designed, patented screw that you pneumatically drive with your nail gun!
+A Hybrid® Fastener—that is, a specially designed, patented screw that you pneumatically drive with your nail gun!
 NailScrews® combine the advantages of collated nails (ease and speed of installation) with the best aspects of screws (quality and adjustability).
 Many people are finding new ways that NailScrews® can help them and are enjoying increased production, time savings, and labor savings.

 The amount of force (measured in pounds) needed to withdraw a fastener from the material or substrate.
 For example: The 2¼” BNS averaged 523 lbs to 533 lbs in Southern Yellow Pine Testing in 2006.
 Intertek Report #3100366-001 and is approved for subfloors and shear walls by IAPMO #0133.